DFE-Digital/apply-for-teacher-training/app/views/content/cookies_candidate.md

-Cookies are used to remember who you are when you have logged in so we can show you your information and information relevant to you.
+Cookies are used to remember who you are when you have signed in so we can show you your information and information relevant to you.

 ## How we use cookies